Motion of extended fluid bodies in the Newtonian limit of $f(R)$ gravity: Summary and discussions

 As mentioned earlier, $f(R)$ gravity has emerged as a promising alternative to GR~\cite{Clifton:2011jh}.
 To systematically test $f(R)$ gravity, it is essential to develop the framework of celestial mechanics within this theoretical context.
 The results presented in this paper provide the foundational ingredients for constructing this framework in the Newtonian approximation of $f(R)$ gravity.
 In view of this, one of our subsequent tasks is to utilize the results of this paper to analyze various astrophysical phenomena so as to constrain the model parameters appearing in $f(R)$ gravity through observational data.
 Furthermore, the natural progression beyond the present Newtonian description is to formalize a self-consistent theory of relativistic celestial mechanics within $f(R)$ gravity.
 The methodologies introduced in this paper provide a direct pathway toward this goal, which is essential for establishing a complete post-Newtonian approximation.
 The successful construction of such an approximation will, in turn, enable significantly tighter and more systematic constraints on the parameters of $f(R)$ gravity.
+The effective field theory framework, as discussed in the Introduction, provides a natural tool to systematically incorporate the massive scalar mode at higher post-Newtonian orders in this construction.
+Moreover, while the present work assumes an isolated system embedded in a flat background spacetime, extending this framework to a more realistic cosmological FLRW background (as has been elegantly demonstrated in scalar-tensor cosmology, e.g., in Ref.~\cite{Galiautdinov2016}) remains a significant and interesting avenue for future research.
 Thus, the results and methodologies presented here constitute a critical foundation for the empirical testing of this alternative theory of gravity.

+\acknowledgments{This work was supported by the National Natural Science Foundation of China (Grants Nos.~12105039, 12494574, and 12326602).
+This work was also supported by the Guangxi Talent Programs (``Young Seedling Talent'' and ``Highland of Innovation Talent'').}